JSpeedie/scribbles-c-/basic-tcp-client-server/README.md

 * a few test cases/walkthroughs
 * demonstrate some situations that would cause errors and how they would be handled
 * use valgrind to check for memory leaks
-* test until it reaches data unavailable, and then go for like 20 more clients